-It’s impossible to think about the early years of the space programme without that jolt of idealism and clear-eyed optimism that the modern breed of innovation, but in many ways the space programme was a cover for a huge investment in the cold war arms race – ARPA’s role was really in the development of novel weapons and approaches to war.
-When space research and development moved to NASA, ARPA pivoted to the development of counter-insurgency techniques that arguably caused (or at least intensified significantly) the Vietnam War (you can read more of this in Sharon Weinberger’s superb The Imagineers of War).
+It’s impossible to think about the early years of the space programme without that jolt of idealism and clear-eyed optimism that the modern breed of innovation often lacks, but in many ways the space programme was cover for a huge investment in the cold war arms race – ARPA’s role was really in the development of novel weapons and approaches to war.
+When space research and development moved to NASA, ARPA pivoted to the development of counter-insurgency techniques that arguably caused – or at least intensified significantly – the Vietnam War (you can read more of this in Sharon Weinberger’s superb The Imagineers of War).

 ARPA did make some notable discoveries that had lasting impact in pursuit of their military aims – the approach that underpins GPS saw development via a means to track Russian satellites, the legendary ARPANET (which pioneered the packet-switching approach to networking that underpins the modern internet) was derived from a means to route firing messages when parts of the armed services had been destroyed.
 Serious investment in the science of seismography stemmed from a need to monitor nuclear testing.
 But there was no model of innovation that drove their development, and other vast swathes of funding (on counter-insurgency, and on mind control) produced less than nothing.

 I hope that the intellectual problem is coming across alongside my long-held pacifism here – randomly funding a bunch of projects based on little more than whims is not the best way to drive innovation.
-Universities and academics did contribute – the smell of money can tempt any university – but very much as resources rather than as leading curiosity driven research as If we can only fund network theory or geophysics by politicising and militarising it, we have a more fundamental problem with our theory of change.
+Universities and academics did contribute a great deal – the smell of money can tempt any university – but very much as resources rather than as leading curiosity driven research.
+If we can only fund network theory or geophysics by politicising and militarising it, we have a more fundamental problem with our theory of change.

 The imitation game